When putting together the itinerary for our second TTT Tour, we had just one worry: would three days in Istanbul be enough?

 Home to a dizzyingly large population – 16 million in total – Istanbul is vast.

-With two sides: its ‘European’ side and an ‘Asian’ side (separated by the Bosphorus Strait), you’ll need to do a little planning before you set off for a wander.
+With two sides: its ‘European’ side and an ‘Asian’ side (separated by the Bosphorus Strait), you’ll need to do a little planning before you set off.

 As mentioned above, the easiest (and most economical) thing is to buy an Istanbulkart.
 The card itself costs 6 TL (the equivalent to 86p) and can be easily topped up.